 So off I went to work with my buddy.
 The first few weeks, all went well; I was in and out, meeting with her team, trying to get my bearings and learn what I could.
 It was a slow swirl, but I began noticing a few patterns – there were many executives that had come and gone rather quickly, and the others remaining were immature in process, emotional in reaction and worked at a low level of confidence.

-A meeting here and a meeting there and I started to notice a pattern – oh my word, I realized, she is a bully.
+After a meeting here and a meeting there and I started to notice a pattern – oh my word, I realized – she is a bully.
 Now this isn’t the tough, demanding, yet respectful, executive that makes things happen.
 This executive is a bully.
 She is running her company into the ground.
 Bit by bit, decision (or none) by decision, opportunities slide away and her team shrugs with ‘well we did the best we could’.
 And then the blame game follows, as there is always someone to talk about and always someone to blame, a sure sign of a dysfunctional office.

 It’s an early fall morning and seven people get on a conference call to discuss a huge project we have all been working on in some form or fashion.
 Virtually everyone has worked three of the four past weekends, we are all tired and looking to get this project complete.